Among Us: Sales

 As of September 2020, Steam Spy estimated that the game had more than 10 million owners on Steam.
 The Associated Press noted the game was the most downloaded app on the iOS App Store for both iPhones and iPads in October 2020.
 According to SuperData Research, the game had roughly 500 million players worldwide as of November 2020, with the free-to-play mobile version accounting for 97% of players and the buy-to-play PC version accounting for 3% of players, though it was the buy-to-play PC version that generated 64% of the game's gross revenue.
 Among Us became one of the best selling games of 2020 on Steam, being listed on the platinum category on "The Year's Top 100" list.
 The Nintendo Switch version's launch sold 3.2 million digital units in December 2020, making it the highest-earning version of the game for the month and one of the best-selling games on the Nintendo Switch.

 Among Us was offered as a free game on the Epic Games Store during one week in May 2021.
 Its average daily player count jumped from around 350,000 players in the weeks before to over 2 million players during the giveaway.
 On June 29, 2021, Innersloth reported on Twitter that during the game's free promotion on Epic Games Store, at least 15 million copies were claimed.

+Sales from Among Us allowed Innersloth to create a publishing label, Outersloth, to help support other indie developers, using a recoup-and-revenue-share model whereby Outersloth invests in a game and recoups those funds from sales.
+Innersloth had wanted to be able to support other developers, and after seeing the game Mars First Logistics, set the formation of Outersloth in motion.
+Outersloth was revealed in 2024 as part of the Summer Game Fest.